Last Updated on

 Tip 2: Cleaning the Exterior

 The exterior takes a lot of abuse.
 It’s the forefront of dealing with weather, sticky, dirty hands and gloves, and it takes the beating when it’s dropped and fumbled about.
 The good news is that it’s made to handle it all.
-The durable rubber armor protects the bino housing and lenses and all without showing a scratch – sometimes.
+The durable rubber armor protects the binocular housing and lenses and all without showing a scratch – sometimes.

 Cleaning the exterior is probably the easiest part of the entire cleaning process.
 Use a damp cloth and give the entire body a rub down.